 Focuses on reading, writing and discussing the primary scientific literature in the field of invasion biology.
 Invasion biology draws from many different scientific disciplines, including genetics, evolution, population, community and ecosystem ecology.
 Students will have the opportunity to pursue one of these areas in depth through the preparation of a research paper.
-Credit not awarded for both PBIO 3220 and PBIO 5220.
 Prerequisite: BCOR 2100 or NR 2030.